edoreld/hesa-campaign/session-logs/Session 2.md

  - Quinn playing as the cleric, Serah Heyman
  - Panda playing as the druid, Dax
  - Cilona playing as the cleric, Seraphalia Starchild
- - Sekiro playing as the barbarian, Skarr Vikk

 ## Events